io-gui/io/docs/elements-core.md

 Extends `<io-item>`.

 Input element for `Number` data type.
 It can be configured to clamp the `value` to `min`/`max` and round it to the nearest `step` increment.
+Enable `ladder` property to use interactive float ladder element.

+<io-element-demo element="io-number" width="6em" properties='{"value": 1337, "conversion": 1, "step": 0.1, "min": 0, "max": 10000, "ladder": true}'></io-element-demo>
+<io-element-demo element="io-number" width="6em" properties='{"value": 1337, "conversion": 1, "step": 0.0002, "min": 0, "max": 10000, "ladder": true}'></io-element-demo>

 Value can be displayed using `conversion` factor.
 For example, conversion factor of `180/π` would display radians as degrees.
-Enable `ladder` property to use interactive float ladder element.

-<io-element-demo element="io-number" width="6em" properties='{"value": 1337, "conversion": 1, "step": 0.001, "min": 0, "max": 10000, "ladder": true}'></io-element-demo>
-<io-element-demo element="io-number" width="6em" properties='{"value": 1337, "conversion": 1, "step": 0.0002, "min": 0, "max": 10000, "ladder": true}'></io-element-demo>
 <io-element-demo element="io-number" width="6em" properties='{"value": 0, "step": 0.2617993877991494, "conversion": 57.29577951308232, "min": -6.283185307179586, "max": 6.283185307179586, "ladder": true}'></io-element-demo>

 ## &lt;io-ladder&gt;

+Interactive number ladder enables fine tuning of number values by dragging ladder steps horizontally.
+Dragging to the left/right decreases/increases the value by chosen increments.
+Dragging speed affects the rate of change exponentially.
+Ladder steps can be focused by up/down arrow keys while left/right keys decrease/increase the value.
+Escape key collapses the ladder and restores the focus to previously focused element.
+Holding shift key while changing value, rounds the value to the chosen increment.

+Just like `<io-number>`, value can be displayed using `conversion` factor.

-<io-element-demo element="io-ladder" expanded properties='{"value": 0.1, "step": 0.0001, "conversion": 1, "min": -1000, "max": 1000, "expanded": true, "opaque": false}'></io-element-demo>
+<io-element-demo element="io-ladder" expanded properties='{"value": 0.1, "step": 0.0001, "conversion": 1, "min": -1000, "max": 1000, "expanded": true}'></io-element-demo>

 ## &lt;io-slider&gt;